How to Manage SSH Keys for Secure Server Access

 Access SSH Management

-- Go to the Files & Access tab in the top menu and click the MANAGE button in the SSH section.
+- Navigate to the Files & Access tab in the top menu.

-You'll be routed to the SSH Management panel.
+You’ll be taken to the SSH Management panel.

 Add SSH Keys

-Follow these steps below to add your SSH keys to your Account Manager.
+Follow the steps below to add a new SSH key to your account:

-Step 2: Add the SSH Keys to the SSH Management Panel
+Step 2: Add the Public Key to Bluehost

-- Click the ADD button.
-You should now see the new SSH Key under the Manage SSH Keys section.
+- In the SSH Management panel, locate the Manage SSH Keys section.

 Manage SSH Keys

-In the SSH Management panel, you can take the following actions to manage your SSH keys.
+From the SSH Management panel, you can perform the following actions:

 You can also access support guides to learn more about SSH keys, including how to use an external client, basic SSH commands, and common SSH errors.